 EVENING: Solemn Mass of the Last Supper with general Communion.
-With the Bishop's permission additional low Masses may be offered by the assistant priests if necessary so that all the faithful may attend and receive Communion.
+With the Bishop's permission one or two additional low Masses may be offered if necessary, so that all the faithful may attend and receive Communion.
 Communion is distributed only during Mass, or immediately afterwards.
 Transfer of the Blessed Sacrament to the Repository.